Nate Clements

-Nathan D. Clements (born December 12, 1979) is a former American football cornerback in the National Football League (NFL).
-He played college football for Ohio State.
-He was drafted by the Buffalo Bills 21st overall in the 2001 NFL Draft, and also played for the San Francisco 49ers and Cincinnati Bengals.
+Nathan D. Clements (born December 12, 1979) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.
+He was selected by the Buffalo Bills in the first round of the 2001 NFL draft with the 21st overall pick, and also played for the San Francisco 49ers and Cincinnati Bengals.

-Early years
+Early life

-Clements was born to Nathan Clements, Sr. and Emma Clements in Shaker Heights, Ohio and graduated from Shaker Heights High School.
+Clements was born to Nathan Clements Sr. and Emma Clements in Shaker Heights, Ohio and graduated from Shaker Heights High School.
 Nate's father was strict and did not allow Nate to date while in high school.
 Clements excelled at both defensive back and quarterback and was named an All-American by USA Today, Blue Chip Illustrated and Super Prep.

 Clements was also named first-team All-Ohio during a season in which he had seven interceptions, including one returned for a touchdown.
 He also returned two kicks for touchdowns.
 Clements led the Raiders to a playoff berth in 1997 and led them past a Euclid Panther team that featured Notre Dame back Tony Fisher.
 Clements also holds the Shaker record for career interceptions with 14.
 The school retired his number 20 jersey in 2005.

 College career

 Clements attended Ohio State University.
 Clements started 24 of 36 games and recorded 177 career tackles and seven interceptions.
 As a junior, he intercepted four passes and racked up 470 yards returning punts, with an average of 13.1 yards per return.
 In 2000 he was an All-Big Ten Conference first-team choice.
-After his junior year Clements decided to forgo his senior season and declared himself eligible for the NFL Draft.
+After his junior year Clements decided to forgo his senior season and declared himself eligible for the NFL draft.
 He majored in general studies.

 Professional career

-Clements declared for the 2001 NFL Draft and was regarded as one of the top prospects.
+Clements declared for the 2001 NFL draft and was regarded as one of the top prospects.
 Prior to his junior season, Clements was ranked as the second best cornerback in the upcoming draft by NFL draft analyst Mel Kiper Jr. and was also ranked as the 23rd overall prospect regardless of position by Mel Kiper Jr. He attended the NFL Scouting Combine in Indianapolis, Indiana, but opted to only perform the bench press and 40-yard dash.
 At the conclusion of the pre-draft process, Clements was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the top cornerback prospect by DraftScout.com.

 Buffalo Bills

-The Buffalo Bills selected Clements in the first round (21st overall) of the 2001 NFL Draft.
+The Buffalo Bills selected Clements in the first round (21st overall) of the 2001 NFL draft.
 Clements was the first cornerback drafted in 2001.